 For any questions regarding this study and how you can participate, please contact us via the following link: https://genida.unistra.fr/contact/.
 If it seems necessary, you may request the establishment of a telephone call with the physician in charge of the project, Pr.
 Jean-Louis Mandel, or an appropriate collaborator.

 This document is intended to provide you with written information required for your decision.
 Thank you for reading it carefully.
 Do not hesitate to contact us using the website (https://genida.unistra.fr/contact/) if you want more information.
 You can take the time to think about your participation in this research, and discuss it with your family and with physician(s) in charge of your child / relative affected by intellectual disability and / or autism spectrum disorders.
 If you agree to participate to this study, you must check the box «I have read the information note and give my consent to participate» when creating your account on the GenIDA website.
 This will attest that you agree to participate.

 The GenIDA International Project is an online cohort study whose main objective is to gather information on the natural history, medical complications, behavioral disorders and responses to pharmacological treatments for patients affected by intellectual disabilities (ID) and / or autism spectrum disorder (ASD) of genetic origin.
 Our aim is to improve the understanding and management of these disorders by enabling the pooling and analysis of information provided by families at the international level.

 One of your children, brothers, sisters or relative is affected by ID and / or ASD.
-He (she) was diagnosed as a carrier of a genetic mutation affecting a gene or a small chromosomal segment or an entire chromosome (ie. Down syndrome) and a specialized clinician has concluded that this mutation was causal of the ID and/or ASD.
+He (she) was diagnosed as a carrier of a genetic anomaly affecting a gene, a small chromosomal segment or an entire chromosome (ie. Down syndrome) and a specialized clinician has concluded that this anomaly was causal of the ID and/or ASD.
 You are willing to anonymously provide medical and non- medical information that will improve knowledge and ultimately medical care, for the genetic disease that affects your child, sibling or relative: you have the profile to register on the GenIDA website.